Digital-physical testbed for ship autonomy studies in the Marine Cybernetics Laboratory basin: Introduction

-To balance realism with efficiency, researchers often adopt a hybrid approach that combines physical trials with software simulations.
-Test basins with programmable wave makers offer realistic sea conditions for evaluating control systems, but access to such facilities is limited, and building model vessels can be costly and time-consuming.
-In response to this need, we have developed an infrastructure that supports the design, verification, and validation of algorithms for Maritime Autonomous Surface Ships (MASS) with a growing fleet of Cybership (C/S) vessels.
-This testbed is intended for use by researchers, broader academia, and industry collaborators.
-It includes high-fidelity simulations based on hydrodynamic analyses, streamlined simulations for interface testing and early-stage development, and publicly accessible hydrodynamic data to encourage wider adoption and collaboration.
-Our goal is to provide a comprehensive testbed and a framework to support other laboratories pursuing similar designs.
+The technological maturity of these platforms varies and can be situated on the Technology Readiness Level (TRL) scale, which ranges from TRL~1 (basic concepts) to TRL~9 (proven, commercially deployed)~\citep{H2025}.
+The semi- and full-scale vessels described above typically operate within the mid- to high-end of this range.
+Testing directly on them is generally more operationally extensive and costly, which limits their suitability for early, exploratory stages of algorithm development.
+To balance realism with efficiency at early conceptual development, researchers often combine physical trials with software simulations.
+Test basins with programmable wave makers and instrumentation infrastructure offer realistic sea conditions for evaluating control systems at lower TRLs.
+However, access to such facilities is limited, and building model vessels can be costly and time-consuming.

+In response to this need, we have developed a digital-physical testbed that supports the design, verification, and validation of algorithms for Maritime Autonomous Surface Ships (MASS) with a growing fleet of Cybership (C/S) vessels, spanning rapid model-scale testing in various simulated environments on TRLs 2-4 and controlled basin testing on TRLs 3-5, before algorithms move on to the higher-level validation afforded by the half- and full-scale platforms (Figure ~\ref{fig:trl_levels}).

-In this work, we introduce a digital-physical testbed for Maritime Autonomous Surface Ships (MASS) that combines high-fidelity simulations, reduced-order models, and real-time sensor feedback within a unified framework.
-Our testbed facilitates a smooth transition from simulation to physical experimentation, supported by a digital twin environment in Unity for visualization and remote control.
-This setup aims to enhance the development and validation of autonomy algorithms by providing a cost-effective and flexible platform.
-The primary contribution is an open, modular software-hardware stack—featuring curated datasets and a hydrodynamic model library—that transforms the Marine Cybernetics Laboratory basin into a benchmark platform for ship autonomy research.
+The testbed combines simulation environments, hydrodynamic datasets, visualization tools, physical models, and a unified control interface intended for academic researchers and industry collaborators.
+It includes low- to high-fidelity simulation environments and a streamlined interface for early-stage development and testing, with all hydrodynamic data released publicly to support wider adoption.
+The primary contribution is an open, modular software-hardware stack—featuring a hydrodynamic model library—that transforms the Marine Cybernetics Laboratory basin into a benchmark testbed for ship autonomy research.